-When you purchase your money order you'll provide the amount to the vendor.
-The paper document you receive will have the amount printed on it, so you won’t need to fill in that information.
+When you purchase a money order, you will provide the amount to the issuer.
+The paper document you receive will include that amount, so you won’t need to fill it in.

-1. Enter payee information: Write the name of the person or business you’re paying with the money order.
-This section might be labeled "Pay to the order of" or "Payee."
+- Name: Write the full name of the person or business you are paying with the money order.
+This field might be labeled "Pay to the order of," "Pay to," or "Payee."
 Avoid leaving this field blank or making the money order payable to cash, or else anyone can cash it, and you risk losing the funds if the money order gets lost or stolen.
 Some issuers also require the purchaser's name in a field labeled "From."

-- Additional details: You may need to include additional information on your money order so that the payment is handled correctly.
-For example, write your account number, transaction or order details, or any other notes that will help the recipient figure out where the payment came from.
-This section may be labeled "Re:" or "Memo."
-If there’s no space for additional information, just write it somewhere on the front of the document.
+- Additional details: You may need to include additional information on the money order so that the payment is handled correctly.
+This may include your account number, transaction or order details, or any other notes that will help the recipient recognize the reason for the payment.
+This field may be labeled "Re:" or "Memo."
+If there’s no field for additional information, write it on the front of the document.

-4. Signature: Some money orders require a signature, and some don’t.
-Look for a section marked "Signature," "Purchaser," or "Drawer" on the front of the document.
+- Signature: Some money orders require a signature.
+Look for a field marked "Signature," "Purchaser," or "Drawer" on the front of the document.
 Do not sign the back of the document because this is where the recipient signs to endorse the money order.

-After you’re done filling out your money order, keep any receipts, carbon copies, and other documents you got when purchasing the money order.
-You may need these if there’s a problem with your payment.
-You may need these documents to cancel the money order if necessary, and they can be helpful when tracking or confirming the payment.
+After filling out your money order, keep any receipts, carbon copies, and other documents you receive upon purchase in case there’s a problem with your payment.
+You may need these documents to cancel the money order, and they can be helpful when tracking or confirming a payment.

-For buyers: Money orders are a safe way to pay.
-You can mail, or provide in person, a document that can be tracked and cashed only by the intended recipient.
-Compared to checks, money orders help you keep certain information private such as your bank account number.
+For buyers, money orders are a safe way to make a payment.
+You can mail a document that you can track and that can be cashed only by the intended recipient.
+Compared to checks, money orders help you keep certain information private, such as your bank account number.
 They're also useful for transactions that don't permit payment via check.

-If you need to buy a money order, you can get one at various places, including the post office, financial services companies like Western Union, retail stores like Walmart, or a regular bank.
-They cost about one dollar at most retailers, but you'll pay slightly more at your bank or credit union.
+If you need to buy and fill out a money order, you can get one at various places, including the post office, financial services companies like Western Union, retail stores like Walmart, or a regular bank.
+They typically cost under a few dollars at most retailers, but you'll pay slightly more at your bank or a credit union.